bootdotdev/blog/content/education/vibe-coding-hell.md

 - System prompts that push the LLM to ask questions using the Socratic method
 - System prompts that ask the LLM to cite sources and link to documentation when making claims

 Learning [_must_ be uncomfortable](https://pubmed.ncbi.nlm.nih.gov/24628487/).
 Tutorial hell allowed you to avoid discomfort by watching someone else code.
-Vibe code hell lets you avoid discomfort by having AI write code for you.
+Vibe coding hell lets you avoid discomfort by having AI write code for you.

 Real learning happens when you're stuck, frustrated, and most importantly **forced to problem-solve**.
 That's how your (human) neural network is rewired.
 Taken too far, this idea of "learning must be hard" can turn into an excuse for poor instructional design, but I'm not advocating for that.
 There are better and worse ways to teach.
 My point is that even when a concept is explained in the best possible way, the student still needs to wrestle with it and _use it themselves in a new context_ to really get it.